 historic / historicalUse 'historic' to imply importance and 'historical' for things related to history or time.

-it’s / itsUse 'it’s' with an apostrophe to mean 'it is' (It’s a terrible shame about your car).
-Use 'its' without an apostrophe as a possessive (Its color is faded).
+it’s / itsUse 'it’s' with an apostrophe to mean 'it is' (It’s bad that your car got smashed).
+Use 'its' without an apostrophe as a possessive, belonging to it (Its hood is dented).

-lay / lieUse 'lay' when a noun follows (Chickens lay eggs) and 'lie' in the expression 'to lie down.'In the past tense, 'lay' becomes 'laid' (not 'layed') and 'lie down' becomes 'lay down' or 'had lain down.'
+lay / lieUse 'lay' when a noun follows (Chickens lay eggs) and 'lie' in the expression 'to lie down.'In the past tense, 'lay' becomes 'laid' (also spelled 'layed') and 'lie down' becomes 'lay down' or 'had lain down.'

 many / muchUse 'many' for items that can be counted individually (many storms, much damage).

-may / mightUse 'may' for permission and 'might' for possibility.
+may / mightUse 'may' for permission and 'might' for possibility, to reduce confusion.

 media / mediumsUse 'media' as the plural of 'medium' and with a plural verb, except in the expression 'the media.'
 Use 'mediums' to mean medium-sized objects or psychic fortune-tellers.

-more / higher / above / overReplace 'higher,' 'above,' 'over,' and other physical descriptions with 'more' for amounts.
+more / higher / above / overReplace 'higher,' 'above,' 'over,' and other physical descriptions with 'more' for amounts, to reduce confusion.

-on / aboutUse 'on' for physical proximity and 'about' to mean 'concerning' or 'related to.'
+on / aboutUse 'on' for physical proximity and 'about' to mean 'concerning' or 'related to,' to reduce confusion.

 principle / principalUse 'principle' with an 'le' as a noun to mean 'a law or standard.'Use 'principal' with an 'al' as an adjective to mean 'important' or as a noun (principal of my school).